jfmonteil/Pentaho-Google-Sheet-Plugin/README.md

 Otherwise ''' mvn install '''

 **Both require that you create a google app and that you download your Service Account JSON file in your *.kettle* directory in your user account.**
-**Tokens will also be create in *.kettle* directory */tokens* The service account should be parameterized with both google drive and google spreadsheet  API’s
+** Tokens will also be create in *.kettle* directory */tokens* ** The service account should be parameterized with both google drive and google spreadsheet  API’s

 ## Input step
 ### Credential Tab
-Lets you test your access to the API
+Lets you test your access to the API.
-On success you should see the following screen
+On success you should see a success message

 ### Spreadsheet tab
 Let’s you specify or browse for spreadsheets existing in the service account drive or for the ones that are shared with the service account email.